CurvSurf/FindSurface/Readme.md

 To use auto detection feature, set the enum value representing any type (e.g., [`FS_TYPE_ANY`](https://github.com/CurvSurf/FindSurface-Windows/blob/master/FindSurface-API-reference-C.md#fs_feature_type) for C, `FeatureType::any` for Kotlin) to the feature type parameter of `findSurface` function, instead of setting a specific type.

 The auto detection performs well if the following conditions are met:

+- Large coverage area of the measurement points over the surface to be detected (e.g., larger than half the diameter/width of the surface to be detected);

 - Accurate measurement points (e.g., the [measurement error](#how-does-it-work) is smaller than one 10th of the radius/size of the surface to be detected);
 - Large [seed radius](#how-does-it-work) (e.g., larger than 10 times of the point [measurement error](#how-does-it-work) size)